web2py/py4web/docs/chapter-04.rst

 You can connect to this main page only from your local pc, using a web browser like Firefox or Google Chrome:

 ..
-FIXME: this image fits into the page, the others not, why this?
+FIXME: why do this image fit into the pdf page while the others do not?

 .. image:: images/main_page.png